Last Updated on: 4th October 2023, 12:11 am

 LeBron James, also known as King James, has an unbelievable 44-inch vertical, which is impressive for his size.

-James has been chasing the crown for the best player ever to play the game of basketball, and some say he already has it.
+James has been chasing the crown for the best player ever to play basketball, and some say he already has it.

 James is like a freight train when he comes down the lane, and anyone in front of him is being run over or dunked on.

-No other players in NBA history have had James’s speed, strength, and jumping ability.
+No other player in NBA history has had James’s speed, strength, and jumping ability.

 The King’s ability to be in the Top 10 on any night with monster dunks is unmatched…